mindspore-lab/mindocr/configs/rec/svtr/README.md

 ### Notes
 - To reproduce the result on other contexts, please ensure the global batch size is the same.
 - The characters supported by model are lowercase English characters from a to z and numbers from 0 to 9.
-More explanation on dictionary, please refer to [4.
-Character Dictionary](#4-character-dictionary).
+More explanation on dictionary, please refer to [Character Dictionary](#character-dictionary).
 - The models are trained from scratch without any pre-training.
-For more dataset details of training and evaluation, please refer to [Dataset Download & Dataset Usage](#312-dataset-download) section.
+For more dataset details of training and evaluation, please refer to [Dataset Preparation](#dataset-preparation) section.
 - The input Shapes of MindIR of RARE is (1, 3, 64, 256).